-After a long day at work, a good dinner is the least that most of us expect.
-But for Nida, her 11-hour days are never fuelled by decent meals, and when they end it just means more work.
+After a long day at work, a decent dinner is the least that most of us expect.
+But for Nida, arriving home after an 11 hour day just means more work.

 Nida lives in Pakistan.
 With her husband too ill to work, it is down to her and her 14-year-old daughter to support the family.
-So, every day, Nida sets off at 6am and walks for over an hour to a school where she cleans all day.
-When she gets home, at around 5pm, she starts on her household jobs – cooking, washing and more cleaning.
+So, every day, Nida sets off at 6am to walk over an hour to clean all day at a school.
+When she gets home, at around 5pm, she catches up on her own jobs – cooking, washing and more cleaning.
 This is all despite Nida not being well herself.

 In spite of how hard she works, dinner is a simple affair: bread with lentils or vegetables.
 This and a small breakfast are the only meals Nida and her family will eat all day.
 ‘I cannot afford clothes, school fees and good food for my children,’ she says.